Department of Rhetoric and Composition

 The Academy of Liberal Arts

-Senior Instructors II: A. Elshimi (Director), S. Makhlouf, D. Jones, R .
-Hoath
+Senior Instructors II: A. Elshimi (Director), R. Hoath, D. Jones, S. Makhlouf

-Senior Instructors: H. Attiah, F. Boutros, R. Byford, M. Carter, G. Elshimi (ALA Interim Dean), M. Gibson (OSOM Director), H. Grant, M. Henry (Chair), G. Marquis (Dean of Students), G. McCullough, Y. Motawy, K. Saville (Associate Chair).
+Senior Instructors: H. Attiah (ACE Director), F. Boutros, A. El Afifi, R. Byford, M. Carter (Acting Associate Chair), G. Elshimi (ALA Dean), M. Gibson (Writing Center Director), H. Grant, M. Henry (Chair), G. Marquis (Dean of Students), G. McCullough, Y. Motawy, K. Saville (Associate Chair)

 The Department of Rhetoric and Composition provides a solid foundation for critical thinking, reading, writing, and promoting excellence in research and rhetoric.
 As part of this effort, we work to maintain a community where knowledge, research methods, rhetorical skills, and universal human values are cultivated to deepen scholarly practices, personal growth and community engagement.